reframe-hpc/reframe/docs/tutorial_advanced.rst

 .. note::

-   ReFrame 3.4 extends further the test parameterization concept by introducing the more powerful :func:`parameter` class directive, which allows you to have hierarchies of parameterized tests and expand or reduce the parameterization dynamically.
+   ReFrame 3.4 extends further the test parameterization concept by introducing the more powerful :func:`parameter` class directive, which allows you to have hierarchies of parameterized tests and expand or reduce the parameterization space dynamically.